MyToshika/simple.spring.boot.rest/README.md

 #### Configurations

-Open the `application.properties` file and set your own configurations for the database connection.
+Open the `application.properties` file and set your own configurations for server port

 #### Prerequisites